Skip to content

 The 7:30 PM seating is more relaxed than 5:30 PM.
 Book well ahead through your hotel concierge.

-"Run by Jiro's son Takashi Ono, the Roppongi branch offers a more relaxed experience than the famous Ginza original.
-The akami and tamagoyaki are standouts."
+Run by Jiro's son Takashi Ono, the Roppongi branch offers a more relaxed experience than the famous Ginza original.
+Reviews highlight the akami and tamagoyaki as standouts.
+The 5:30 seating can feel rushed.

 If Jiro is the sushi restaurant everyone knows about, Ginza Kousui is the one you stumble upon and can't stop talking about afterwards.
 It's a small omakase counter in Ginza with a perfect 5.0 Google rating, which in a city with 80,000 restaurants says something.
 The chef works the counter with the kind of quiet confidence that comes from sourcing fish at 4 AM and knowing exactly what to do with it by noon.
 No theatrics, no smoke machines, no Instagram-bait presentations.
 Just exceptional fish, perfectly seasoned rice, and a pace that lets you actually taste what you're eating.
 It sits at a lower price point than the Jiro dynasty, making it one of the better-value omakase experiences in central Tokyo.
 Reserve through their Instagram.